-Transportation and Circulation - Compliance with Biological Objectives may involve contemporaneous activities at a number of sites.
+Transportation and Circulation - Compliance with the Stream Biological Objective may involve contemporaneous activities at a number of sites.
 Further, installation of structural controls may occur in the same general time and space as other related or unrelated projects.
 In these instances, construction activities from projects could produce cumulative traffic effects which may be significant, depending upon a range of factors including the specific location involved and the precise nature of the conditions created by the dual construction activity.
-Mitigation to address this potentially significant cumulative impact would involve special coordination efforts by local, regional, and state entities regarding the timing of various construction and other activities adversely affecting traffic.
+Mitigation to address this potentially significant cumulative impact would involve special coordination efforts by local, regional, and State entities regarding the timing of various construction and other activities adversely affecting traffic.
 Overall, with this mitigation, significant cumulative impacts are not anticipated since coordination can occur and, as appropriate, transportation mitigation methods are available as discussed previously.
 Furthermore, combined coordination of projects could potentially reduce cumulative or other impacts by reducing duplicative efforts.

-Greenhouse Gas Emissions - Compliance with Biological Objectives may involve contemporaneous control installation activities at a number of sites.
+Greenhouse Gas Emissions - Compliance with the Stream Biological Objective may involve contemporaneous control installation activities at a number of sites.
 Further, implementation of non-structural measures, such as maintenance activities and inspections, may occur in the same general time and space as other related or unrelated projects.
 In these instances, activities from all projects could produce greenhouse gas emissions which may have a significant cumulative impact, depending upon a range of factors (e.g., location, vehicular activity, machinery usage, etc.).
-As stated previously, the compliance activities associated with implementation of Biological Objectives would be short term and are not expected to cause substantial greenhouse gas emissions.
-However, Biological Objectives are expected to result in improvements in greenhouse gas conditions though the implementation of low-impact development measures and habitat restoration.
+As stated previously, the compliance activities associated with implementation of the Stream Biological Objective would be short term and are not expected to cause substantial greenhouse gas emissions.
+However, the Stream Biological Objective are expected to result in improvements in greenhouse gas conditions though the implementation of low-impact development measures and habitat restoration.

 Alternatives Analysis

 Applicable regulations (23 CCR, § 3777, subd. (b)(3)) require the substitute environmental documentation to contain an analysis of range of reasonable alternatives to the project and reasonably foreseeable methods of compliance that could feasibly meet the project objectives and to avoid or substantially reduce any potentially significant adverse environmental impacts.
+While no significant or potentially significant adverse environmental impacts have been identified, the San Diego Water Board included an alternatives analysis to determine if alternatives to the project were available that would meet the goals and intent of the project.

 The San Diego Water Board identified five alternatives for analysis.
 These alternatives were analyzed for consistency and impacts related to the following goals and intentions of the project.

-As specified in Section 1 of the Staff Report, the goal and intent of the Biological Objectives project is to use biological assessment (“bioassessment”) to better protect and restore waters using biological metrics to directly measure beneficial use attainment.
+As specified in Section 1 of the Staff Report, the goal and intent of the Stream Biological Objective project is to use biological assessment (“bioassessment”) to better protect and restore waters using biological metrics to directly measure beneficial use attainment.
 The amendment of the San Diego Water Board Basin Plan will help achieve the goal of the CWA to protect and restore the biological integrity of waters (33 U.S. Code § 1251), and of Porter-Cologne which defines the Quality of Water to include chemical, physical, biological, bacteriological, and radiological properties (California Water Code (CWC) section 13050).
-Biological Objectives are needed to ensure the reasonable protection of aquatic life beneficial uses (see CWC section 13241).
+The Stream Biological Objective is needed to ensure the reasonable protection of aquatic life beneficial uses (see CWC section 13241).

 Specifically,

-Biological Objectives are needed to conduct a true assessment of high quality waters for antidegradation of biological beneficial uses.
+The Stream Biological Objective is needed to conduct a true assessment of high quality waters for antidegradation of biological beneficial uses.
 E.g., chemically clean water is not sufficient to identify high quality waters (consider “clean” water in a concrete-lined channel).

-Biological Objectives are a more pertinent objective than chemistry when establishing restoration plans under CWA Section 303(d) and for determination of appropriate management measures for discharge permits.
+The Stream Biological Objective is a more pertinent objective than chemistry when establishing restoration plans under CWA Section 303(d) and for determination of appropriate management measures for discharge permits.